We Had the Blueprint the Whole Time: Why Clinical Data Hasn’t Automated (Yet)

 I’ll be sharing more about the project soon.
 But for now, I want to invite others to reflect with me:

 This isn’t about replacing people.
-It’s about respecting their time and expertise enough to remove the busywork and empower smarter workflows.
+It’s about respecting their time and expertise by removing busywork.

 We don’t need to wait for vendors to catch up.
 We can start small.
 Build modularly.
 Use the standards we already have.

-If we’re thoughtful, we can finally bridge the gap between what’s possible and what’s actually happening.
+With some intention, we can close the gap between what’s possible and what actually gets built.

 💬 If you’re enjoying the ideas here and want to stay connected, feel free to connect with me on LinkedIn.
 I’d love to stay in touch with others thinking about the future of clinical data and systems design.